ckw1206/ckw1206/README.md

 - 👋 Hi, This is Kyle
-- This GitHub is for my personal use and for recording my technical note.
+- This GitHub is for my personal use and for recording my technical notes.

 <!---
 ckw1206/ckw1206 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.